The Perfect Choice

 The mattress stitch is a great way to vertically connect two pieces of stockinette stitch fabric so it looks seamless.
 It's a perfect technique for sewing sweater seams, blanket squares, and any other seams that you want to disappear in the finished project.

 This is an easy stitch that every level of knitter can do and it's one of the quickest ways to sew up a seam.
 By the time you're done, only you will know where the seam is and even then, you will have to feel for it within the fabric.

-For the purposes of illustration, different colored swatches are used in the example photographs.
+For illustration, different colored swatches are used in the example photographs.

 - You can work with the tail left over from casting on or binding off if you like.